lxc/incus/doc/api-extensions.md

 * `POST /1.0/containers` accepts the new source type `backup`

-## `devlxd_images`
+## `dev_incus_images`

-Adds a `security.devlxd.images` configuration option for containers which controls the availability of a `/1.0/images/FINGERPRINT/export` API over `devlxd`.
+Adds a `security.guestapi.images` configuration option for containers which controls the availability of a `/1.0/images/FINGERPRINT/export` API over `/dev/incus`.
 This can be used by a container running nested Incus to access raw images from the host.

 ## `container_local_cross_pool_handling`